-1st Place 40% 2nd Place 30% 3rd Place 20% 4th Place 10%
+1 Person 2 People 3 People 4 People 1st Place 2nd Place 3rd Place 4th Place 100% 40% 30% 20% 40% 30% 20% 10%

 - D. If no one places in an event on the first (1st) day, that days' money will be added to the next days' purse for the same event.
-If in fact no one places after both days, the money will remain with the sponsoring Association.
-If only one (1) person places in an event, he/she will take all prize money for that event.
-If two (2) people place in an event, use a 60%-40% split.
-If three (1) people place in an event, use a 50%-30%-20% split.
-If four (4) people place in an event, use a 40%-30%-20% split.
-Tied money will be treated the same as ties in the point system. - Sponsor advertises they will give buckles to: - A. All-Around Cowboy and All-Around Cowgirl based on total points earned. - B. Event buckles will be awarded to the contestant or team achieving the best combined time or score of both go-arounds.
-In the event that a contest-tant or team does not place in both go-arounds, buckles will be awarded to the best score or best time for a single go-around.
+If one person places the first (1st) day, and no one places the second (2nd) day, both days money goes to the person who placed once.
+If, in fact, no one places after both days, the money will remain with the sponsoring Association.
+Tied money will be treated the same as ties in the point system. - 2.
+Sponsor advertises they will give buckles to:

+All-Around Cowboy and All-Around Cowgirl based on total points earned.

+B. Event buckles will be awarded to the contestant or team achieving the best combined time or score of both go-arounds.
+In the event that a contestant or team does not place in both go-arounds, buckles will be awarded to the best score or best time for a single go-around.
+In the event of a lie based on combined times or